LightningDev/toy-robot-challenge/README.md

 The project not only addresses the foundational requirements of the toy robot challenge but also introduces several enhancements to improve the user experience and the system's extensibility:

 - Implementation of all basic commands.
+- Allow permissive input and not forcing capital command to improve user experience.
 - Provision of user-friendly error messages, coupled with a debug mode for detailed error insights.
 - Capability to introduce additional commands on-the-fly.
 - Flexibility to dynamically set the table size.